shafquatulbari/SurvivingDoomsday/README.md

-# SurvivingDoomsday
+# Surviving Doomsday
-A Single Player First Person Shooter game made with Unity and C#

-Surviving Doomsday is a game where the player is a soldier from Earth who wasn't able to escape from the planet post-apocalypse.
-Now the player has an oppurtunity to escape to another planet where other human beings were able to move to.
-Objective of the game is to terminate 15 of the enemies guarding the island and then find the spaceship to escape.
-Find ammo and health pickups for an easier mission.

-Controls:
-1) W to move forward
-2) S to move backward
-3) A to rotate left
+## Description
+*Surviving Doomsday* is a 3D first-person shooter game created using the Unity Engine and programmed in C#.
+Set in a post-apocalyptic world, the game challenges players to navigate through treacherous environments, combat various enemies, and survive against all odds.

+## Features
+- **3D Graphics**: Experience the post-apocalyptic world in stunning three-dimensionality.
+- **First-Person Shooter Mechanics**: Engage in intense FPS action.
+- **Unity Engine**: Built using the powerful and versatile Unity Engine.
+- **C# Programming**: Game logic and mechanics programmed in C#.
+- **Immersive Gameplay**: Engrossing storyline and gameplay that keeps players hooked.

+## Technologies Used
+- Unity Engine
+- C#
+- Git for version control

+## How to Play
-4) D to rotate right
+- W, A, S, D to move
-5) SPACE bar to jump
+- SPACE bar to jump
-6) Left mouse button to Shoot
+- Left mouse button to Shoot
-7) Right mouse button to Aim
+- Right mouse button to Aim
-8) Shift to Sprint
+- Shift to Sprint
-9) Keyboard buttons 1,2,3 to change weapons.
+- Keyboard buttons 1,2,3 to change weapons.
 Note - Shotguns,Machine guns and Handguns have different range, damage and ammos.
-10) When in game, press ESC to pause.
+- When in game, press ESC to pause.